fxboxed/eugo/content/europe/best-spots/_index.md

 > Zurich is a city that caters to a wide range of interests.
 Whether you're into art, history, nature, or just good food, you'll find something to love about this Swiss gem.
 Don't let its reputation fool you; Zurich is a city with a soul.

-Why not [explore Lake Zurich](https://www.tripadvisor.com/Attractions-g188113-Activities-Zurich.html) and the surrounding areas?
+Why not explore Lake Zurichand the surrounding areas?
 You won't regret it!

 ## 20\.
 Vienna